spatie/laravel-dynamic-servers/docs/introduction.md

 weight: 1
 ---

 This package can help you start and stop servers when you need them.
-The prime use case is to spin up extra working servers that can help you process the workload on queues.
+The prime use case is to spin up extra working servers, based on a server image, that can help you process the workload on queues.

+You can think of this as a sort of PHP based version of Kubernetes that has 5% of its features, but covers that 80% use case.
+For most PHP and Laravel developers, this package will also be easier to learn and use.

 Typically, on your hosting provider, you would prepare a server snapshot, that will be used as a template when starting new servers.